 If you were arrested for disorderly conduct, a top criminal defense attorney may be able to help.
 With a Greenwich disorderly conduct lawyer by your side, you could develop a strong defense strategy tailored to the facts of your case.

-What Constitutes Disorderly Conduct in CT?
+What Constitutes Disorderly Conduct?

 Under Connecticut General Statutes (C.G.S.) § 53a-182, disorderly conduct encompasses various unlawful actions that individuals intentionally or recklessly take to aggravate or frighten others.
 Some behavior that can constitute disorderly conduct under Connecticut law include: